JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 }
 ```

+### `transactionIsolation`

-**Transaction Isolation:** This parameter, defined in the SQL standard, specifies what is supposed to happen when
+The `transactionIsolation` parameter, defined in the SQL standard, specifies what is supposed to happen when
 multiple transactions execute concurrently on the database.
 This value does NOT affect Exposed operation directly, but
 is sent to the database, where it is expected to be obeyed.
 Allowable values are defined in `java.sql.Connection` and
 are as follows: